A Particle-in-Cell Simulation Framework for Thomson Scattering Analysis in Inertial Confinement Fusion: VALIDATION: ION-ACOUSTIC FEATURES OF THERMAL THOMSON SCATTERING OBTAINED FROM SIMULATIONS

 where $\Delta h$ is the normalized difference, and $h_R$ and $h_B$ are the heights of the red-shifted and blue-shifted peaks, respectively.
 Figure~\ref{fig:statis}(b) includes the angular distribution of $\Delta h$ from a single simulation, where $\Delta h$ varies in different angles randomly.
 This randomness can obscure the measurement of drift velocities, thereby reducing the reliability of physical diagnostics, such as those involving electron heat transport.

-In Sec II.A, we demonstrated that simulations with a domain size of $800\,c/\omega_{0} \times800\,c/\omega_{0}$ ($44.7\,\mu m\times44.7\,\mu m$) is adequate to yield ion-acoustic peaks of nearly equal height and a significantly improved signal-to-noise ratio.
+In the spectra of Fig.~\ref{fig:ThermalTS-ion}, we demonstrated that simulations with a domain size of $800\,c/\omega_{0} \times800\,c/\omega_{0}$ ($44.7\,\mu m\times44.7\,\mu m$) is adequate to yield ion-acoustic peaks of nearly equal height and a significantly improved signal-to-noise ratio.
 But the required simulation space may vary when different physical subjects are studied.
 So a more general approach to improve statistical robustness is required.
 This is accomplished by conducting multiple simulations under identical macroscopic conditions but with varied microscopic realizations (e.g., different random seeds for initial velocity sampling), and then averaging their resulting spectra.

 The angular distribution of $\Delta h$ for different numbers of averaged simulation results, $N_{simu}$, is shown in Fig.~\ref{fig:statis}(b), where $\Delta h$ decreases significantly as $N_{simu}$ increases.
 A more quantitative result is illustrated in Fig.\ref{fig:statis}(c), in which the average height difference $\overline{|\Delta h|}$ decreases following a $1/\sqrt{N_{simu}}$ scaling law.
 The spectrum obtained by averaging 16 simulations is shown in Fig.\ref{fig:statis}(d), where the noise level is significantly reduced compared to Fig.~\ref{fig:statis}(a).